 By Arbia Selmi.
 Despite its important role in the history of Tunisia, the Tunisian General Labour Union (UGTT) is one of the most telling examples of the perpetuation of gender inequalities in Tunisia.
 The trade union environment is considered a male universe and is dominated by a patriarchal culture where women, until today, do not really find their place.

-The contributions to the #Identities&Beliefs thread reflect the ways in which identity-based and belief-related disparities shape the (re-)negotiation of imaginaries, visions, and models of the future.
-We ask: which identity-based disparities and diverse beliefs are available and dominant in specific contexts?
+The contributions to the #Identities&Beliefs thread reflects the ways in which identity-based and belief-related disparities shape the (re-)negotiation of imaginaries, visions, and models of the future.
+Which identity-based disparities and diverse beliefs are available and dominant in specific contexts?
 What are their similarities and differences across different social and political settings?
 How have the disparities around identities and beliefs evolved in recent history and up until the present, and which visions for the future emanate from them?
-In addressing these guiding questions, we draw on an open understanding of the concept of ‘identities’, encompassing aspects of ideology, ethnicity, and religion.
-The essays emerge from the collaborative work of the Interdisciplinary Fellows Group on “Identities and Beliefs” at MECAM.
+In addressing these guiding questions, an open understanding of the concept of ‘identities’, encompassing aspects of ideology, ethnicity, and religion is applied.

 By André Bank.
 Internationally, the standing and profile of Tunisia’s General Labor Union (French: ‘Union Générale Tunisienne du Travail’, UGTT) has been shaped by three broad images: The first image emanated from the UGTT’s active participation in the so-called Jasmine Revolution in 2011, when its leadership and members protested the ‘ancien régime’ of President Zine Abidin Ben Ali.